zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 {% include figure.html url="assets/img/playa-navigator-bike-mount-section.png" description="Section view of bike mount showing the locking features." %}

 ## Flexible Parts
-The assembly ended up needing three flexible parts: a cover flap for the charging port, buttons, a gasket between the display and the body.
+The assembly ended up needing three flexible parts: a cover flap for the charging port, buttons, and a gasket between the display and the body.
 I used clear TPU.
 The clear buttons redirect some of the LCD's backlight, illuminating them.

 {% include figure.html url="assets/img/playa-navigator-interior.jpg" description="Interior view with flexible components." %}

-Rather than using a screw or other fastener to keep the charging port cover flap connected to the body, I added a column of material that I melted it with a soldering iron.
+Rather than using a screw or other fastener to keep the charging port cover flap connected to the body, I added a column of material that I melted with a soldering iron.
 The bond is suprisingly strong - you would have to try hard to rip it off.

 The LCD has a flat glass face.
 The TPU gasket pressed between the outer case and the glass keeps dust and water out.